hihihippp/scottsievert.github.io/src/source/_posts/2014-10-31-mathematics-behind-xkcd-number-688.markdown

 ![animated comic](https://github.com/scottsievert/xkcd-688/raw/master/out.gif)

 This is the natural method, but the theory has some interesting applications.
 While we could see the theory with the image, we can see it more clearly with the [Fibonacci numbers].
 The Fibonacci numbers just add up the two previous Fibonacci numbers.
-These are typically implemented in the naïve code below[^code].
+These are typically implemented[^code] in the naïve code below.
 As we're just calling the equivalent of some function in a for loop, this is very similar to the XKCD code.

 ```python
 def fibonacci(k):